a34dai/A3_6B_finalgame/README.md

 ## Description
 This is a game that explores the nature of bipolar disability through a fantasy world.
 Players navigate a shifting world through involuntary transformations, requiring the players to adapt through a turbulent cycle.
 The core mechanics of the game is the involuntary state changes, the hazards, and the objectives.
 The players are forced to cycle through the different physical forms throughout the gameplay, adapting to each state.
-The hazards are placed around the map depending on the state the player is in, creating failure states.The objectives centralize the player in their exploration of the fantasy world, creating a clear path.
-In further levels, new mechanics are introduced like in level 2: noise bar, The player goes through an emotional loop where they face tension vs. release.
-The bird form sparks high adrenaline anxiety and requires intense focus, whereas the fish requires patience, and methodical calculation compared to the bird.
+The hazards are placed around the map depending on the state the player is in, creating failure states.
+Hazards target the weaknesses of the player's current state, training them to navigate seemingly incompatible environments, such as enclosed, tight corriders as a bird and swimming upwards as a fish.
+The objective of collecting runes to clear barriers centralizes the player in their exploration of the fantasy world, creating a clear path.
+In further levels, new mechanics are introduced, such as the noise bar that challenges the player to regulate their behaviour, and an enemy that demands highly efficient timing to preserve stamina.
+The player goes through an emotional loop where they face tension vs. release.
+The bird form sparks high adrenaline anxiety and requires intense focus, whereas the fish requires patience, and methodical calculation.

 ## Setup and Interaction Instructions
 (How to run and play the game)